 IUP offers several methods for earning university credit for college-level learning gained through work and life experience.
-Through University Testing Services, the College Level Examination Program (CLEP) offers standardized examinations in general
+Through University Testing Services, the College Level Examination Program offers standardized examinations in general and specific

 Where examinations are not available, portfolio assessment may provide the student with the opportunity to present evidence of learning for evaluation by a university faculty member.
 Through portfolio assessment, work and life experiences are evaluated

-credits required for a student’s major may be earned by CLEP, departmental examination, and portfolio assessment.
-Contact the Office of Extended Studies for information regarding portfolio assessment.
+credits required for a student’s major may be earned by CLEP, departmental examination and portfolio assessment.

 IUP has authorized a policy for assessment of prior learning that took place outside traditional classrooms in a procedure known as Portfolio Assessment.
 It is particularly designed for adults with extensive documentable knowledge from work experience,